How to choose the right wedding photographer in Ireland?

 It’s so easy to FAKE NEWS and even easier to set up a website and steal images.
 How do I know if a photographer is genuine?

 This is a real concern these days.
 Not enough can be said about public testimonials.
-My google reviews can be found here.
+My google reviews can be found below.
 Also, check to see how long they’ve been in business.
 Do they have a registered business number?
 Are they VAT registered?
 Word of mouth from friends or even friends of friends speaks volumes.
 Follow them on Instagram or Facebook.
 They should post good content regularly.
 Ask the venue if they’ve heard of them before?
 Ask make up artists and hair stylists.
 It’s a small industry and the good suppliers all know of each other.
-As discussed, the Irish Professional Photographers and Videographers Association IPPVA can be trusted too as a leading body established in 1949 to hold qualified registered and insured professionals.
 Also, I would trust most photographers on One FAB Day.
 They only allow reputable photographers to advertise with them unlike many of the other wedding directories.